Nicca42/contribution-paths/README.md

 ---

+## Important terms

+`Establishing entity`: The company, project, community, `Contributor`:

 ## TL;DR

+### The meta

-Contribution Paths are a talent structuring framework that facilitates the growth & maintenance of a sustainable contributor network, around a specific skill-set or problem-set.
-Contribution Paths work best when they are used to create and maintain infrastructure rather than providing a service, but it can accommodate both.
+A Contribution Path is a framework for structuring contributions & contributors.
+Each path focuses on a specific skill-set (service) or problem-set (infrastructure).
+The path structure facilitates the growth & maintenance of a sustainable contributor network around the given problem/skill-set.
+Contribution Paths work best when they are used to create and maintain infrastructure rather than providing a service, but can accommodate both.

-There must be incentives and rewards, and ideally in a self-sustaining way (sustainable value or impact generation).
-Upfront transparency around dependability and thresholds for qualifying for rewards help set contributor expectations.

-Contributors must be given the respect and treated as co-workers.
-The interactions between the `core team`/`founding members`/`organization` creating the contribution path.

-Contribution Paths need to be established collaboratively with contributors.
-They are a community as much as they are individual contributors.
-Communities cannot be built, only grown between members.
-There needs to be thoughtful activity towards building community and networks.
+Contribution Paths require an existing community.
+This community acts as the source for new contributors, as well as the baseline culture for the community in the path.
+Contributor culture is important because paths are established collaboratively with contributors.
+If the existing community culture is unkind or competitive the path will struggle to maintain itself once established.
+Note that paths are not detrimental to their host community, and can actually improve cultural norms through the practice of the paths' explicitly defined cultural expectations.

+As paths are established collaboratively with contributors, it is critical that the establishing entity/group engages with contributors as equals, set a culture of kindness, mutual respect and reliable action.

+In line with mutual respect, meaningful contributions need to be meaningfully rewarded.
+These rewards, along with any incentives, should be sustainably funded (i.e the value created by the contributions can realistically sustain the rewards and incentives).
+Upfront transparency around rewards and incentives is critical for setting contributor expectations.
+If contributors have misaligned expectations of rewards they are more likely to become jaded or feel disenfranchised.
+Jaded ex-contributors can have long-term negative effects on the path and host community.

+### In practice

 Contribution Paths have two main roles: `contributors` and `maintainers`.